Incrementality Mix Modeling

 How this model works

 • S-curve reach.
-Each incremental dollar buys less reach as the channel approaches its Max Reach — how real media actually behaves.
+Reach follows a logistic S-curve: small budgets buy little reach (below the inflection), medium budgets buy a lot, and large budgets approach — but never exceed — the Max Reach ceiling.
+Each incremental dollar buys less reach as the channel approaches its cap, which is how real media actually behaves.

 • Optional reach deduplication.
-When on, overlapping audiences across channels are netted out so a household reached by both TV and CTV isn't counted twice.
-Watch what happens to total revenue when you flip the toggle — that's the reach inflation hiding in most attribution models.
+On by default.
+Overlapping audiences across channels are netted out so a household reached by both TV and CTV isn't counted twice in the combined reach stat.
+Toggle off to see the "vanity reach" number.

 The core point stands: the cost of not testing is almost certainly larger than the cost of testing.
 You can cap the cost of an experiment.
 You can't cap the cost of a bad allocation.